smurfix/flask-script/docs/index.rst

 .. module:: Flask-Script

 The **Flask-Script** extension provides support for writing external scripts in Flask.
+It uses `argparse`_ to parse command line arguments.

 You define and register commands that can be called from the command line::